jozefvaclavik/docker_workshop/day_1/part_2/README.md

 Yup.
 That was it.
 Lets just print date.
 Don't forget to add executable flag to it. `chmod +x script.sh` otherwise docker will not be able to execute it.

 ## Build that image
 Now its time to build that image.
-Run `docker build .` ([docs: "docker build"](https://docs.docker.com/engine/reference/commandline/build/)) and you should see something like
+Write `docker build .`[^1] into your terminal.
+This command looks up for `Dockerfile` in a current folder and passes `.` folder as a context into build.
+The context part is important as this is what gives docker access to your file system.
+As you noticed, we're trying to `COPY ./script.sh script.sh`.
+That means the file needs to be available inside of the context folder.
+Otherwise it will error out.
+When you hit `Enter`, you should see something like

 ```sh
 [+] Building 3.7s (8/8) FINISHED